Increasingly powerful storms threaten Ottawa's tree cover | CBC News

 It showed that 31 per cent of Ottawa was covered in trees, compared to 45 per cent of Gatineau and 76 per cent of National Capital Commission (NCC) lands in and around both cities (NCC-controlled land is not included in the Ottawa and Gatineau figures).

-It just so happens that the next detailed assessment — they're being done every five years — is scheduled to begin this month with aerial flights as long as the weather co-operates, according to Jason Pollard, a section manager for Ottawa's forestry department.
+It just so happens that the next detailed assessment — they're being done every five years — is scheduled to begin this month, with flights as long as the weather co-operates, according to Jason Pollard, a section manager for Ottawa's forestry department.

 It'll take months to collect and process the data (a combination of aerial imagery and lidar data that reflects everything on the Earth's surface), but when it's finished it'll show us just how destructive the derecho and tornadoes were across the region, among other changes.